-Planning for Demand Failure: A Dynamic Lot Size Model for Clinical Trial Supply Chains

-Adam Fleischhacker • Yao Zhao

-Department of Supply Chain Management & Marketing Sciences, Rutgers Business School - Newark and New Brunswick, 180 University Ave, Newark, NJ 07102, USA afleisch@rutgers.edu • yaozhao@andromeda.rutgers.edu
+Planning for Demand Failure: A Dynamic Lot Size Model for Clinical Trial Supply Chains aDepartment of Business Administration, University of Delaware, Newark, DE 19716, USA bDepartment of Supply Chain Management & Marketing Sciences, Rutgers Business School - Newark and New Brunswick, 1 Washington Park, Newark, NJ 07102, USA

+Adam J. Fleischhackera, Yao Zhaob

-Drug supply costs frequently account for a significant portion of a pharmaceutical company's total clinical trial spending.
-This paper examines the optimal production lot size decisions for supply chains that support clinical trials in order to reduce these drug supply costs.
-One key factor that differentiates the supply chains for clinical trials is the risk of failure, meaning that the investigational drug is proven unsafe or ineffective during human testing.
+This paper examines the optimal production lot size decisions for clinical trial supply chains.
+One unique aspect of clinical trial supply chains is the risk of failure, meaning that the investigational drug is proven unsafe or ineffective during human testing and the trial is halted.
 Upon failure, any unused inventory is essentially wasted and needs to be destroyed.
 To avoid waste, manufacturers could produce small lot sizes.
-However, high production setup costs lead to manufacturers opting for larger lot sizes and very few setups.
+However, high production setup costs lead manufacturers to opt for large lot sizes and few setups.
 To optimally balance this tradeoff of waste and destruction versus production inefficiency, this paper generalizes the Wagner-Whitin model (W-W model) to incorporate the risk of failure.
 We show that this stochastic model, referred to as the failure-risk model, is equivalent to the deterministic W-W model if one adjusts the cost parameters properly to reflect failure and destruction costs.
-We then analyze the impact of failure probabilities on the optimal lot size decisions to show that increasing failure rates lead to reduced lot sizes and that properly incorporating the risk of failure into clinical trial drug production can lead to substantial cost savings as compared to the W-W model without the properly adjusted parameters.
+We find that increasing failure rates lead to reduced lot sizes and that properly incorporating the risk of failure into clinical trial drug production can lead to substantial cost savings as compared to the W-W model without the properly adjusted parameters.